warexify/rdnssd-win32/trunk/README.txt

 To compile rdnssd_win32 you need:
 - Visual Studio 2015.

-Now open rdnssd_win32.sln
+Open rdnssd_win32.sln.
 Go to project => Properties, select "Configuration properties" and be sure that platform is right for you (win32 or x64).
-Compile (F7).
+Build the solution.

 Configuration
 --------------